Nathan Bedford Forrest: Fort Pillow massacre

-Forrest's Confederate forces were accused of subjecting captured U.S. Army soldiers to extreme brutality, with allegations of back-shooting soldiers who fled into the river, shooting wounded soldiers, burning men alive, nailing men to barrels and igniting them, crucifixion, and hacking men to death with sabers.
-Forrest's men were alleged to have set fire to a U.S. barracks with wounded U.S. Army soldiers inside.
-In defense of their actions, Forrest's men insisted that the U.S. soldiers, although fleeing, kept their weapons and frequently turned to shoot, forcing the Confederates to keep firing in self-defense.
+Forrest's Confederate forces were accused of subjecting captured Union Army soldiers to extreme brutality, with allegations of back-shooting soldiers who fled into the river, shooting wounded soldiers, burning men alive, nailing men to barrels and igniting them, crucifixion, and hacking men to death with sabers.
+Forrest's men were alleged to have set fire to a Union barracks with wounded Union Army soldiers inside.
+In defense of their actions, Forrest's men insisted that the Union soldiers, although fleeing, kept their weapons and frequently turned to shoot, forcing the Confederates to keep firing in self-defense.
 The rebels said the U.S. flag was still flying over the fort, which indicated that the force had not formally surrendered.
 A contemporary newspaper account from Jackson, Tennessee, stated that "General Forrest begged them to surrender", but "not the first sign of surrender was ever given".
 Similar accounts were reported in many Confederate newspapers at the time.
-These statements were contradicted by U.S. Army survivors and by the letter of Achilles Clark, a Confederate soldier with the 20th Tennessee Cavalry who graphically recounted a massacre.
+These statements were contradicted by Union Army survivors and by the letter of Achilles Clark, a Confederate soldier with the 20th Tennessee Cavalry who graphically recounted a massacre.
 Clark wrote to his sisters immediately after the battle:

 The slaughter was awful.
 Words cannot describe the scene.
 The poor deluded negroes would run up to our men fall upon their knees and with uplifted hands scream for mercy but they were ordered to their feet and then shot down.
 The white men fared but little better.
 Their fort turned out to be a great slaughter pen.
 Blood, human blood stood about in pools and brains could have been gathered up in any quantity.

-Following the cessation of hostilities, Forrest transferred the 14 most seriously wounded United States Colored Troops (USCT) to the U.S. steamer Silver Cloud.
-The 226 U.S. Army troops taken prisoner at Fort Pillow were marched under guard to Holly Springs, Mississippi, and then convoyed to Demopolis, Alabama.
+Following the cessation of hostilities, Forrest transferred the 14 most seriously wounded United States Colored Troops (USCT) to the Union steamer Silver Cloud.
+The 226 Union Army troops taken prisoner at Fort Pillow were marched under guard to Holly Springs, Mississippi, and then convoyed to Demopolis, Alabama.
 On April 21, Capt.
 John Goodwin, of Forrest's cavalry command, forwarded a dispatch listing the prisoners captured.
 The list included the names of 7 officers and 219 white enlisted soldiers.
 According to Richard L. Fuchs, "records concerning the fate of the black prisoners are either nonexistent or unreliable".
 President Abraham Lincoln asked his cabinet for opinions as to how the United States should respond to the massacre.